TSalazargr/GreenhouseReports/README.md

 - Cohort reports: group candidates by a single attribute they have in common
 - Activity reports: activity that happened in a given timeslot
-- Snapshort repots: display data at regular intervals (either daily or weekly) and give you a glimpse into the past
+- Snapshort reports: display data at regular intervals (either daily or weekly) and give you a glimpse into the past
 - Raw Data report: share data points to form and run your own analysis

 ## Data Model